 For many parents, it can be daunting as their young person decides to take the plunge into the university world.
-If you then add in the question of what course and where they’d like to study for the next three years, it can feel like an overwhelming decision.
-You may be thinking “What can I do to help?”.
-These three pieces of advice will give you the confidence to offer that support.
+It can feel like an overwhelming decision to choose a course and decide where to spent the next three years.
+As a parent, you'll want to guide them, but might feel adrift yourself.
+To help you, this article offers three pieces of advice to give you the confidence to offer them support.

 It sounds straightforward as a starting

-point, but it’s important that students do not
+point, but it’s important that your young person doesn't

 can sometimes mean they dive into the